 Consider Monument, Pueblo or Cañon City

-Twenty minutes north of Colorado Springs on I-25 leads you to foothills town of Monument.
+Twenty minutes north of Colorado Springs on I-25 leads you to the foothills town of Monument.
 There is a big RV park in Monument, so if you have a travel trailer and are coming from Denver, this is a great place to drop it off and basecamp.
 The picturesque community of Palmer Lake borders Monument to the north and is connected via the New Santa Fe Regional Trail.
 Hike or bike this paved stroll that leads all the way to Colorado Springs, connecting with the Pikes Peak Greenway Trail.

 Forty minutes south of The Springs on I-25 leads you to the former steel-producing city of Pueblo.
 If you don’t plan to spend too much time in Colorado Springs, consider camping by Pueblo Reservoir.
 Often forgotten by tourists who seldom venture further south on I-25 than Colorado Springs, Pueblo has its fair share of attractions too.
 You can hit the Garden of the Gods or whatever else you were planning for The Springs on the way there.

 Forty-five minutes southwest of COS on CO-115 S leads you to Cañon City, famous for its Royal Gorge.
 This scenic route sort of runs parallel to I-25, but goes considerably more west, offering better scenery.
-If rafting the whitewater, ziplining over great heights, or riding a narrow gauge railroad are on your bucket list, this town is the place to do it all.
+If rafting the whitewater, ziplining over great heights, or riding a narrow gauge railroad is on your bucket list, this town is the place to do it all.
 Because of its plethora of tourist attractions, there are a lot of campgrounds around Cañon City.

 Thanks for checking out the top tent campgrounds and RV parks around Colorado Springs.
-I’m sure there are a few campground gems left off this list, probably for best.
+I’m sure there are a few campground gems left off this list, probably for the best.
 Happy camping near Olympic City USA!